 - C. Special Guidelines for the Criterion of The Scholarship of Teaching and Learning - 1.
 Evaluation of teaching effectiveness shall be based on both student input and faculty peer review about the quality of the teaching.
 The process shall incorporate a variety of evidence from students, peers, and the faculty member under review that speaks to the quality and effectiveness of teaching: - a.
 Information from students: This category of information shall include multiple sources of evidence, some of which is suitable for comparative evaluations.
-In addition to the required data gained from SRTE forms (see Appendix A) other methods for assessing student responses shall include at least one of the following:1 - (1) Summary of written student evaluations. - (2) Summary of formal interviews with students at the end of the semester. - (3) Summary of exit surveys. - b.
+In addition to the required data gained from Student Educational Experiences Questionnaire (SEEQ; see Appendix A) other methods for assessing student responses shall include at least one of the following: - (1) Summary of written student evaluations. - (2) Summary of formal interviews with students at the end of the semester. - (3) Summary of exit surveys. - b.
 Information from the individual under review: This category of information can be satisfied in the narrative statement (see III.C.2.d.) in which faculty members reflect on their teaching philosophy or goals.
-Candidates may also wish to submit a
+Candidates may also wish to submit a teaching portfolio that places their work in context, much as faculty share their programs of research and creative activity, in order to facilitate peer review.

-1 In addition to the SRTEs and one or more of these other options for receiving information from students, units may choose to add evidence from other evaluation instruments with known psychometric properties.
-Examples include the Student Evaluation of Educational Quality (SEEQ), Instructional Assessment System (University of Washington), and the Instructional Development and Effectiveness Assessment (Kansas State University).
-Information about these instruments and others may be obtained from the Schreyer Institute for Teaching Excellence (site@psu.edu or 814-865-8681).
+&lt;sup>1 In addition to the Penn State SEEQ and one or more of these other options for receiving information from students, units may choose to add evidence from other evaluation instruments with known psychometric properties.
+Information about other instruments and approaches may be obtained from the Schreyer Institute for Teaching Excellence (site@psu.edu or 814-865-8681).